ManthanoAI/guidelines/1_Git/1_Syntax/readme.md

 - Create an access token on platform (Github, GitLab, SourceForge)
   - GitHub: Your profile > Settings > Devloper setting > Personal access tokens

-- Name it, Scope it, Generate it, Secure it
+- Name it, Scope it, Generate it, Secure it, Use it

 - Save the credentials
   - Enable credential memory